moloch--/reasonably-secure-electron/README.md

 * `webSecurity` - This flag disables the same origin policy (SOP), setting this to `false` will kill the kitten nearest to you.
 * `contextIsolation` - Whether to run Electron APIs and the specified preload script in a separate JavaScript context.
 This is disabled by default, but you should always set this to `true` to protect against prototype tampering.
 * `webviewTag` - Whether to enable the `<webview>` tag.
 These tags are exceedingly dangerous, you should always disable this feature.
 * `enableRemoteModule` - Whether to enable the [remote module](https://electronjs.org/docs/api/remote).
-This module is dangerous, and should be disabled whenever possible.
-A far safer approach to IPC is layed out herein.
+This module is dangerous, and should be disabled whenever possible, we'll talk about a far safer approach to IPC in a bit.
 * `allowRunningInsecureContent` - Allow an https page to run JavaScript, CSS or plugins from http URLs.
 Default is `false`, but y'all go ahead and double tap this one.
 * `nodeIntegration` -  Whether handing a loaded gun the DOM.
 Always this to `false`.
 * `nodeIntegrationInWorker` - Whether node integration is enabled in web workers.
 Default is `false`.